theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/kabbalah/part-3/index.md

 episode: 3
 partNumeral: III
-partTitle: "The Mystical Union and Resurrection"
+partTitle: "The Soul’s Journey After Death"
 tagline: "Tikkun Olam — the soul’s repair, remembrance, and reunion with the Infinite."
 slug: "part-3"